* As an Amazon Associate I earn from qualifying purchases.

 Find specific helps for some of the Photography merit badge requirements listed below.
 Some of these resources will just give the answers.
 Others will provide engaging ways for older Scouts to introduce these concepts to new Scouts.

-Photography Merit Badge Requirement 1: Cyber Chip and Safety
+Photography Merit Badge Requirement 1: Safety

 Safety.
 Do the following: